bank2ynab/bank2ynab/README.md

      - Pro tip: Create a program shortcut!
 Right-click on the `bank2ynab.py` file, choose *Send to* and then choose *Desktop (as shortcut)*.
 Now you can just double-click that shortcut.
    - Linux/Mac: Open a terminal, navigate to the script directory, and run the command `python ./bank2ynab.py`.
 1. Drag-and-drop the converted CSV file onto the YNAB web app.
    - YNAB will detect this and offer you import options.
-If you had already swtiched YNAB to the corresponding account view, YNAB will understand that you want to import this file to this account.
+If you had already switched YNAB to the corresponding account view, YNAB will understand that you want to import this file to this account.

 ## <a name="knownbugs"></a>Known Bugs